King's Service Order: Composition

 The monarch of New Zealand is the Sovereign Head of the order and those who are appointed as members are "Companions".
 Companions are classified into Ordinary, Extra, Additional, and Honorary members.
 Ordinary Companions are those being New Zealand citizens or citizens of Commonwealth realms.
 Ordinary membership is limited to 50 appointments per annum.
 Members of the Royal Family can be named "Extra Companions".
 Those citizens of countries not sharing the monarch of New Zealand as their head of state may be appointed as "Honorary Companions".
 "Additional Companions" may be appointed in honour of important royal, state or national occasions.

 The Governor-General of New Zealand is an additional companion of the order in her own right and is also the order's "Principal Companion".
 Former Governors-General or their spouses, may also be appointed as an "Additional Companion".
-The clerk of New Zealand's Executive Council, or another person appointed by the Sovereign Head, is the “Secretary and Registrar” of the Order.
+The clerk of New Zealand's Executive Council, or another person appointed by the Sovereign Head, is the "Secretary and Registrar" of the Order.

 Companions are entitled to use the post-nominal letters "QSO".
 Before 2007, awards were distinguished between those made for "public" and "community service".
-Appointments to the order are made by royal warrant under the monarch's royal sign-manual and countersigned by the Principal Companion or the Secretary and Register in his or her place.
+Appointments to the order are made by royal warrant under the monarch's royal sign-manual and countersigned by the Principal Companion or the Secretary and Register in their place.
 Appointments are announced in the New Zealand Gazette.